nix-community/flakelight/API_GUIDE.md

 attribute set mapping variables to values.
 It can optionally be a function to such an attribute set in order to access packages.

+`devShell.stdenv` allows changing the stdenv used for the shell.
+It is a function that takes the package set and returns the stdenv to use.

 For example, these can be configured as follows:

 ```nix